akash720/learning/ml_and_dl_questions.md

 __Number of epochs:__ Epoch is defined as one forward pass and one backward pass of all training data.
 It means that one epoch is completed when we go over our data (fully) once.

-__Batch size:__ The number of training examples in one forward/backward pass.
+__Batch size:__ The number of training examples in one batch.

+__Number of batch__: Calculated as: (Total number of training examples / batch size).
+Note that model weights are updated after each batch completes.

 Let’s make this concrete with a small example.